SunenaB3504/HIma/docs/Hima_SRS_v1.0.md

 4.4 (Reading Practice - Self-Evaluated): The app will display key sentences from the story.
 The child will be prompted by an audio cue to "Listen, then read this out loud!".
 The child can listen to the correct pronunciation as many times as they want.
 There will be no speech recognition.

 4.5 (Writing Practice - Self-Evaluated): The app will prompt the child to write a specific word or sentence from the story in their notebook.
 After listening to the audio, the child can press a "Show Me" button, which will display the correct text on the screen for them to compare with their written work.

+4.6 (Audio Identification Exercise): The app shall provide an optional listening-and-identify exercise where the app speaks a target vocabulary word (using bundled audio or offline TTS) and the child must select the correct word from a short list of candidate words displayed on screen.
+The exercise shall:

+- Play the target word (and optionally a short example sentence) with a single tap to start the round.
+- Present 3 or 4 candidate words (native script) with one correct option and others as distractors.
+- Provide immediate feedback (correct / incorrect).
+If correct, award a star and play a short positive audio cue; if incorrect, allow at least one retry and show the correct answer after the attempt.
+- Persist exercise scores or awards in the user's progress so that completed activities contribute to star totals.

+This exercise is explicitly offline and does not require or rely on speech recognition; it tests listening comprehension and word recognition.

 #### FR-5: Learning Combined Sounds (Consonant + Vowel)